• Skip to primary navigation

 1. Make Caring for Others a Priority

-Instead of focusing solely on your child’s happiness and achievements, make sure that you also emphasize the importance of the concern of others.
+Instead of focusing solely on your child’s happiness and achievements, make sure that you also emphasize the importance of the concern for others.

 2. Provide them with Opportunities to Practice Caring and Gratitude

 Caring for others and, in turn, expressing gratitude for those who care about them will teach children to become generous and compassionate people.
-Daily opportunities arise in the form of getting your kids help around the house and to let them see you express gratitude.
+Daily opportunities arise in the form of getting your kids help around the house and letting them see you express gratitude.

 3. Expand their Circle of Concern